 Quantified self – The measuring of oneself | New Media Studio Class 2011

 Hypertension, weight, workout, sleep, mood, diet, sex: the supporters of the Quantified-Self-Movement are interested in all and any activities or bodily functions.
 They summarise their whole life with numbers and statistics.
 They capture the data with special equipment and tools and provide their own data online to share with their community – total self control.

 This trend of self measurement – which is described by the term “Quantified self” for the whole movement – was the topic of the Studio Class New Media in the winter term 2011/2012.
 The students discussed the attitude of the movement, went to their meetings, reflected on the equipment and software tools and then started their own project on that topic.
 The results are interesting new tools or interventions and are different from those already known.

-Digital Tools for Designers | Studio Class Summer term 2011
+Digital Tools for Designers | New Media Studio Class 2011

 What tools do designers use in times of rapid prototyping and Co-working-spaces?
 What tools are missing or should be improved?
 In the project current tools and the aligned processes were analysed and discussed: what does a designer’s workshop look like and what is the workflow today and tomorrow?
 Based on these topics the students developed concepts and realized first prototypes.
 The results show practical design-tools and tools for documentation and inspiration.